 Phone: (801) 581-6977

-I am interested in taking a graduate student for the next academic year (Fall 2013).
-Students who will find the best fit in my lab will be those who are planning a career in clinical neuropsychology, and who also have strong interests in neuropsychological applications of electrophysiology.
+Graduate: I am seeking to recruit a graduate student for admission in Fall 2016.
+Students who are apt to have the best fit with the lab are those seeking a career in clinical neuropsychology, and who also have a strong interest in electrophysiology and neural mechanisms of cognition.
+Some prior experience with electrophysiological research, neuroimaging, and/or programming is highly valued and encouraged, but not essential.
 Students who join the lab will have many opportunities to contribute to the projects described above, and to develop their own novel directions that are consistent with the general laboratory focus.

 Office: 1330 BEHS